bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

         }
 ~~~

-The contents of the `oidc_claims` parameter have the same semantics as they do in OpenID Connect.
+The contents of the `oidc_claims` parameter have the same semantics as they do in OpenID Connect,
+including all extensions such as {{OIDC4IA}}.
+The AS MUST process the claims object in the same
+way that it would with an OAuth 2 based authorization request.

 Note that because this is an independent query object, the `oidc_claims` value can augment or alter
 other portions of the request, namely the `resources` and `subject` fields.
 This query language uses
 the fields in the top level of the object to indicate the target for any requested claims.
 For instance, the